metablaster/WindowsFirewallRuleset/README.md

    - Deploying firewall configuration to one or multiple remote computers on domain or home networks

-2. Comprehensive firewall rulesets for Windows Server editions
+2. Comprehensive firewall rulesets for Windows Server editions and dedicated gateway systems.

 3. On demand or scheduled registry scan to validate integrity of active firewall filtering policy

    - Any firewall rule in the registry that is not part of this repository is reported for review
-   - Because, malware, hackers and even trusted software might attempt to bypass firewall at any time
+   - Because, malware, hackers and even trusted software can attempt to bypass firewall at any time

 4. Full functionality for the following not yet tested editions of Windows 10.0
    - Windows 10 Pro for Workstations